The Essentials

 Social connections are the antidote to the loneliness and isolation depression thrives on.
 This guide explores how to maintain friendships, make new ones, and the role social media plays in our lives.

 Researchers have found that people who feel more connected to others have lower rates of depression.[5]
-Friendships are the goal, but even more conversations with a co-worker, or talking to someone at a grocery checkout can help reduce feelings of loneliness.
+Friendships are the goal, but even conversations with co-workers or talking to someone at a grocery store checkout can help us feel connected to others and reduce feelings of loneliness.

 Sex and Relationships

-Depression messes with our confidence, can cause difficulties around sexual performance, and may lead us to isolate ourselves from others.
+Depression messes with our confidence, can cause difficulties around sexual performance, and may lead us to isolate ourselves from our romantic partners.
 But at the same time intimacy is a universal human need.

 This guide has tips on staying connected with a current partner, dealing with loss of interest in sex, and starting new relationships.

-It may seem simple, but working on the areas above can have a meaningful impact on helping to fight depression.
+It may seem simple, but working on the areas above can have a meaningful impact on recovering from depression.

 There is a lot of overlap as well, so working on one area will help with others.